Why Use Ansible for DevOps?

-Ansible is growing in popularity for DevOps.
+Using Ansible for DevOps is becoming increasingly popular due to its versatility as an IT automation tool.
 In this blog, we break down why you should consider using Ansible for DevOps.

-Ansible is used for effective server and configuration management.
+Ansible is an open source automation tool used for effective server and configuration management.

 Before choosing Ansible for DevOps, you need to consider the necessity of utilizing open source cloud orchestration.
 In general, it has always made sense to automate repetitive tasks.
 And systems have always been full of repetitive tasks.
 The scope of what is considered a “task” has increased significantly as we have developed modern deployment methods.